coderamen666/srd-v3.5-md/spells/spells-s.md

 You hide a chest on the Ethereal Plane for as long as sixty days and can retrieve it at will.
-The chest can contain up to 1 cubic foot of material per caster level (regardless of the chest's actual size, which is about 3 feet by 2 feet by 2 feet).
+The chest can contain up to 1 cubic foot of material per caster level (regardless of the chest’s actual size, which is about 3 feet by 2 feet by 2 feet).
 If any living creatures are in the chest, there is a 75% chance that the spell simply fails.
 Once the chest is hidden, you can retrieve it by concentrating (a standard action), and